kmdtty/lean_exercise/README.md

 lean_exercise
 =============

-A struggle on lean prover against set theory & general topology
+A struggle with lean prover against set theory & general topology

 How to initialize
 ---------------